-- The goals and strategic vision are similarly the starting point of the Agile Customer Success model.
+- The goals and strategic vision are the starting point.

-- In consultation with (scrumming, if you will) the customer, these outcomes are prioritized.
-For instance, priorities may change based upon where a customer is in their lifecycle,
+- In consultation with the customer–scrumming, if you will– outcomes are prioritized.
+Priorities may change based upon where the customer is in his/her lifecycle.

-- Once the priorities are agreed upon, the Customer Success team works in a focused way to facilitate the attainment of the identified goals, at which point value (for those selected outcomes and period of time) has been realized.
-Trust has been established, and delight with the solution is growing.
+- Once the priorities are agreed upon, the Customer Success team works in a focused way to facilitate the attainment of the identified goals, at which point value (for those selected outcomes and period of time) is realized.
+Trust is established, and delight with the solution is growing.

-- The Customer Success Team then listens to the customer and works collaboratively with them as they revisit their original desired outcomes, and make adjustments, or reprioritize new goals.
+- The Customer Success Team then listens and works collaboratively with the customer while revisiting original desired outcomes.
+Together, they make adjustments or re-prioritize new goals.

-This completes a single virtuous cycle in customer engagement, which is repeated (in approach, but with updated outcomes and approaches) throughout the life of the relationship.
-(See Figure 1)
+This completes a single virtuous cycle of engaging with the customer, which is repeated (in approach, but with updated outcomes and approaches) throughout the life of the relationship.

 Agile Customer Success Within the Customer Lifecycle

-Incorporating Agile Customer Success into the Customer Lifecycle begins from the very start of the relationship.
+Incorporating the Agile Customer Success process into the Customer Lifecycle begins at the very start of the relationship.
 Consider a sample customer lifecycle: Land, Adopt, Expand, Renew.

-At Bolstra, we believe that Landing is not merely onboarding and launching, but is really the time to first value (TTV).
-Customers in the XaaS world have the expectations to reach first value within 4 – 12 weeks.
+Landing is not merely onboarding and launching; it is actually the time to first value (TTV).
+Customers in the XaaS world have the expectations to reach first value within four to 12 weeks.
 This cannot happen without an agile approach, which includes discovering, communicating and prioritizing desired outcomes first.

-At Kickoff (or handoff), the customer’s desired outcomes are communicated (or re-discovered).
-It’s the CSMs job to make sure those outcomes are realistic, given the customer’s capacity.
+At Kickoff , the customer’s desired outcomes are communicated (or re-discovered).
+It’s the Customer Success Manager’s job to make sure those outcomes are realistic, given the customer’s internal capacity.
 The discovery process should also involve breaking big visions/goals into bite-sized pieces that can be achieved in short order.
 Then, and only then, can enablement and configuration take place, built around these priorities.
 It is out of these agreed upon outcomes that configuration is planned so that launch actually targets a speedy time to first value.
 This sets the customer up for seeing value in a timely fashion.

-At Bolstra, we are SaaS providers just like our customers.
+We are SaaS providers, just like our customers.
 So, we practice what we preach.
 From the moment a new customer is handed over to our Customer Success team, we get agile.
-Our customers all have the same big-picture goal: grow their customer lifecycle value!
+Our customers all have the same big-picture goal: reduce churn so they can grow their customer lifetime value.
 And, while we promise to get them to that place using our solution, we know the importance of getting them into our platform and seeing results quickly.
 Keeping in mind their overall goal, we help to parse it into manageable and attainable goals.
-That means we work with our users (CSMs) to identify quick wins such as:
+That means we work with our users (CSMs) to identify quick wins, such as: